 Our business activities may be subject to the FCPA and similar anti-bribery or anti-corruption laws, regulations or rules of other countries in which we may operate, including the U.K. Bribery Act.
 The FCPA generally prohibits offering, promising, giving, or authorizing others to give anything of value, either directly or indirectly, to a non-U.S. government official in order to influence official action, or otherwise obtain or retain business.
 The FCPA also requires public companies to make and keep books and records that accurately and fairly reflect the transactions of the corporation and to devise and maintain an adequate system of internal accounting controls.
 Our business is heavily regulated and therefore involves significant interaction with public officials, including officials of non-U.S. governments.
 Additionally, in many other countries, the health care providers who prescribe pharmaceuticals are employed by their government, and the purchasers of pharmaceuticals are government entities; therefore, our dealings with these prescribers and purchasers are subject to regulation under the FCPA.
 Recently the Securities and Exchange Commission, or SEC, and Department of Justice have increased their FCPA enforcement activities with respect to biotechnology and pharmaceutical companies.
 There is no certainty that all of our employees, agents, contractors, or those of our affiliates, will comply with all applicable laws and regulations, particularly given the high level of complexity of these laws.
-Violations of these laws and regulations could result in fines, criminal sanctions against us, our officers, or our employees, the closing down of our facilities, requirements to obtain export licenses, cessation of business activities in sanctioned countries, implementation of compliance programs, and prohibitions on the conduct of our business.
-Any such violations could include prohibitions on our ability to attract and retain employees, and our business, prospects, operating results, and financial condition.
+Violations of these laws and regulations could result in fines, criminal sanctioned countries, implementation of complexity of these laws.
+Niolations on the conduct of our business.
+Any such violations could include prohibitions on our ability to offer our drug candidates in one or more countries and could materially damage our reputation, our international expansion efforts, our ability to attract and retain employees, and our business, prospects, operating results, and financial condition.